 TABLE’s first project - Scaling the system: Should the future of food be global or local? - took a closer look at the arguments, values and assumptions that underpin debates around globalisation and localisation in the food system, doing so through the involvement of a wide range of food systems stakeholders in a process of interviews, dialogue and discussion.

 The COVID-19 pandemic has intensified the attention to the scale at which livestock and other agricultural products are produced and shipped around the world.
 Though the goals of reducing hunger, mitigating the impacts of climate change, and building a fair food system future for all are shared by most people, the appropriate scale at which the food system should function – for example whether nations should increase food self-sufficiency or increase international trade, or if small- or large-scale agriculture is to be preferred, remains deeply contested.

 While there are certainly strong differences in opinion, attention is often focused on the most extreme arguments within the debate, glossing over a broad and rich spectrum of moderate, nuanced and regional views that lie within the parameters of simplistic “localist” vs. “globalist” positions.

-The Feed podcast will engage in dialogue with those who are trying to transform the food system.
-We'll be exploring the topic of scale in the food system, at multiple levels - spatial, economic, moral and temporal.
+The Feed podcast engages in dialogue with those who are trying to transform the food system.
 Subscribe on your preferred platform (Spotify, Apple podcast, Google Podcast, etc.) and share the podcast with your friends and colleagues!
 Episodes released on Thursdays.
 For more information or to make suggestions for future podcast episodes, contact Matthew.